stonefl/stonefl.github.io/_drafts/2017-11-15-deploy-flask-applications-on-azure-vps.md

 pip install <package-name> # for python 2.7 pip3 install <package-name> # for python 3.x
 ```
-To install Flask, simply run this:
+for example, to install Flask, simply run this:
 ```
 pip install flask # for python 2.7 pip3 install flask # for python 3.x
 ```
 After installing a set of packages, it is common courtesy in the Python community to create a list of packages that are required to run the program, so others can quickly install every thing required.
 This also has the added benefit that any new member of your project will be able to run your code quickly.

-This list can be created with pip by running this:
+This list can be created with pip by running:
 ```
 pip freeze > requirements.txt
 ```